MRdNk/Soundy/README.md

 A very simply library using the Audio API (currently only available in Chrome)

-Currently baked into an expressjs (nodejs) app to load files etc...
+An example baked into an Expressjs (nodejs) app can be found here: https://github.com/MRdNk/Soundy-Example

-Actually implementation file in /public/javascripts/index.js

 Include soundy
 ------------